 I finally finished the little entry table that my 3 little kiddos base-coated for me on spring break.
 I love the look of layered paint and wanted to make this entryway table look like it was old with layers and layers of paint.
 It instantly makes a piece look years older with great depth.
 The easiest way to make it look like it’s been around for years is to layer related paint colors.
 You can use any paint to create this effect,but I prefer flat paint, you ca use what’s on hand as long as it’s not glossy.
 I wanted to share with you how to paint a layered paint and aged finish on an entry table.

-We started with an original base coat of blue paint.
-After that,I used an angled paint brush to paint on a second coat of green latex paint over the base.
-I like using a paint brush over a roller because it gives it a more hand-painted feel.
+Paint on a second coat of green latex paint over the blue base.
+Use an old, raggy paint brush over a roller because it gives it a more hand-painted feel.
 A paint roller for this technique actually looks too smooth.
-You want the brush marks when painting because the glaze grabs in the grooves and give it that old look.
+Brush marks when painting are desired because the glaze grabs in the grooves and give it that old look.
+Once the green paint is dry, give the edges a light sanding.
+Don’t sand every edge because randomness looks more natural.
+Also, try to concentrate on areas like drawer edges where more wear might happen naturally.

 And of course I always love a good antique knob to add to the look.
-The vintage knob really added to the look of the age of the table.
+The vintage knob really added to the look of the age of the table against the aging and distressing.

 It looks so pretty and light and bright with all of the layers of paint.
 The cream paint with the brown glaze is the right touch for our front entry table.
 I hope this how to make a layered paint and aged finish on an entry table inspired you to try your own!